goodvirus-project/ARC-X/docs/README.en.md

 - **Compressed size**: 89.7 GB
 - **Space savings**: 30.3 GB (30.3% less storage space)

+> **Note on compression**: In future versions of ARC-X, I will further optimize the compression algorithms to achieve even better compression rates.
+I am working on advanced techniques specifically tailored to different game file types, which are expected to improve space savings by an additional 5-10%.

 ## Installation

 1. Clone the repository: